 History

 Bernardo Winery, founded in 1889, is San Diego County’s oldest winery.
 They are also the oldest continuously operating winery in Southern California.
 Many wineries did not survive prohibition or the strict regulations that followed.
-Bernardo Winery survived by growing olive trees (there are still many on the property today) and by selling olive oil to tuna fisherman at the docks in downtown San Diego.
+Bernardo Winery survived by growing olive trees (there are still many on the property today) and selling olive oil to tuna fisherman at the docks in downtown San Diego.
 They also manufactured grape juice.
-The winery is family owned an operated and has been since 1927.
+The winery is family-owned and operated and has been since 1927.

 A Destination

 Aside from the tasting room, there are many other reasons to visit Bernardo Winery.
 For example, there’s 12 shops!
 Ladies, The Bag Cellar carries authentic name brand designer handbags at a discount.
 When your favorite department store has overstock, some of the bags wind up here.
-La Jolla Girl was not allowing me to shop much, but I did see a to-die-for Marc Jacobs bag through the window.
+My daughter was not allowing me to shop much, but I saw a to-die-for Marc Jacobs bag through the window.

 The Gardeners Cottage had these amazing bonsai trees along with other stunning arrangements.

 We also shared a delicious smoothie at the Sweet Pea Coffee Cottage, pictured below.
-This darling cafe was full of people (and one of the winery cats) who seemed like they’ve been coming here for years to chat and have a cup of joe.
+This darling cafe was full of people (and one of the winery cats) who seemed to have been coming here for years to chat and have a cup of joe.
 Some were even sitting outside with their dogs.
-Yes, the winery is pet friendly.
+Yes, the winery is pet-friendly.

 Friday Fun